National Standardization Bodies

 For more information about TSDSI and its activities, please click here

 Automotive Research Association of India (ARAI)

 Automotive Research Association of India (ARAI), established in 1966, is the leading automotive R&D organization of the country set up by the Automotive Industry with the Government of India.
-ARAI is an autonomous body affiliated to the Ministry of Heavy Industries and Public Enterprises, Government of India.
+ARAI is an autonomous body affiliated to the Ministry of Heavy Industries, Government of India.
 The Department of Scientific and Industrial Research, Ministry of Science and Technology, Government of India, has recognized ARAI as a Scientific and Industrial Research Organisation (SIRO).
-Further, ARAI is a prime Testing and Certification Agency notified by Government of India under Rule 126 of Central Motor Vehicle Rules, 1989.
+Further, ARAI is one of the prime Testing and Certification Agency notified by Government of India under Rule 126 of Central Motor Vehicle Rules, 1989.

 ARAI has been playing crucial roles assuring safe, less polluting, more efficient and reliable vehicles.
 Working in harmony and confidence with its Members, Customers and Government it provides services and expertise in the areas of Engineering Services, Certification & Standardisation, Research & Development, Technology Development and Knowledge Initiatives.
 ARAI has been assisting Government in formulating automotive industry standards and harmonization of regulations.